-- (1) A document required by this Act to be given to, served on or sent to a property agent may be given, served or sent by - (a) giving it to the property agent personally; or - (b) posting it to the address of the place specified in the Register as the place where the business of the property agent is carried on, or where the property agent is employed, or by leaving it at that place. - (2) A document required by this Act to be given to, served on or sent to a person who is not a property agent may be given, served or sent by - (a) giving it to that person personally; or - (b) posting it to the last-known place of residence or place of business of that person, or by leaving it at that place.
+- (1) A document required by this Act to be given to, served on or sent to a property agent may be given, served or sent by - (a) giving it to the property agent personally; or - (ab) emailing it to the property agent's email address; or - (b) posting it to the address of the place specified in the Register as the place where the business of the property agent is carried on, or where the property agent is employed, or by leaving it at that place. - (2) A document required by this Act to be given to, served on or sent to a person who is not a property agent may be given, served or sent by - (a) giving it to that person personally; or - (ab) emailing it to the property agent's email address; or - (b) posting it to the last-known place of residence or place of business of that person, or by leaving it at that place.